chenx/Collections/README.md

 # Collections
-Contains code collected from the web, for study and research purpose.
+Contains interesting code collected from the web.

 C
 =========